 We have conducted Mt.
 Elbrus trips for 35 years (since 1988), but we will not be climbing in Russia for 2022.
 If you are interested in climbing Mt.
 Elbrus in the future, please let us know, and we'll keep you advised.
 In the meantime, we hope you will join us on another mountain.

 Elbrus: Climb the Highest Peak in Europe with International Mountain Guides

-We'll spend two night and one day visiting St. Petersburg.
+We'll spend two nights and one day visiting St. Petersburg.
 We then fly to Mineralnye Vody and travel by bus to the Caucasus Mountains.
-Our base of operations is a hotel in the small town of Terskol.
-We will take several days acclimatizing, training and making practice climbs in the Caucasus.
-Good training terrain is available near by and we'll make use of it while acclimatizing and preparing for our attempt on Elbrus.
+Our base of operations is a hotel in the small town of Cheget.
+We will take several days acclimatizing and training in the Caucasus.
+Good terrain is available nearby and we'll make use of it while continuing to prepare for our climb.

 We'll spend two nights in our huts at 12,500 feet prior to our summit attempt.
 The huts are basic but insulated and comfortable.
 You'll have shared sleeping quarters, a communal common room, and a separate dining hut with a dedicated team cook preparing breakfast, lunches and dinners for our team.

 Summit day on Elbrus is STRENUOUS but not very technical.
 At close to 6,000 feet of total ascent, it is a very big day of elevation gain but remains attainable for anyone who has focused on training and preparing.
 Ice axe arrest, basic cramponing and rope travel are required skills on which you'll receive a refresher course during your stay in Cheget before the climb.